djilanick1/DC8-SEAS8405/Homework9/Readme.md

 ## Lessons Learned

 - Logging libraries must be treated as part of the attack surface.
-- Validate all input—even when passed to internal services.
+- Validate all input even when passed to internal services.
 - MITRE frameworks provide a clear guide for security lifecycle management.

 ---